-EWB-International's mission is to facilitate networking, collaboration, exchange of information and assistance among its Member Associations and aid in the development of their capacity to assist developing communities through education, capacity building and implementation of sustainable engineering programs.
+EWB International is an international federation of national Engineers Without Borders organisations.
+EWB-International is a not-for-profit, non-governmental organisation with a mission to facilitate networking, collaboration, exchange of information and assistance among its Member Associations and aid in the development of their capacity to assist developing communities.